-In order to enhance the translation of our work, we have recently developed, in collaboration with Jimmy Zhong and Dr. Scott Moffat, Georgia Institute of Technology, a virtual water maze for testing human subjects.
+In order to enhance the translation of our work, we have recently developed a virtual water maze for testing human subjects.
 This task is designed to be similar to the water maze task that we use to assess memory in mice.
 We believe that this will enhance our ability to transition from screening interventions in mice to testing them in humans, by using the same task.

 Recently, we have also begun to examine the role of that the gut microbiota and high energy diets play in cognitive abilities.
 We have found that animals fed a high sucrose diet show deficits in early learning and those fed either a high fat or high sucrose diet have trouble with cognitive flexibility.
 Certain alterations in the composition of the gut microbiota showed relationships to these cognitive problems.
 We are pursuing evidence of whether these deficits are due to diet alone or the microbiota.

 Marquez-Loza AM, Elias V, Wong CP, Ho E, Bermudez M, Magnusson KR.
 (2017) Effects of ibuprofen on cognition and NMDA receptor subunit expression across aging.
 Neuroscience 344:276-292.

 McDougall M, Choi J, Magnusson KR, Truong L, Tanguay R, Traber MG.
 (2017) Chronic vitamin E deficiency impairs cognitive function in adult zebrafish via dysregulation of brain metabolism due to redox-mediated mechanisms.
 Free Rad Biol Med 112:308-317.